tariq7t/face-recognition-react/README.md

-# SmartBrain - v1
+# Face Recognition Application
-Final project for ZTM course
+Frontend for the Face Recognition Application.
+Created using React.

 1. Clone this repo
 2. Run `npm install`